 Science is omniscient – potentially.
 We learn in school that knowing everything is only a matter of time; the advance of knowledge is inexorable.

 Science is also omnipotent – potentially.
 As the miracles of technology show, yesterday’s impossible is possible today or will be tomorrow.

-Or is it serving something else, not us, say, Truth and Knowledge for their own sake?
+Beyond this homage of merit a second thought haunts me: is Science not serving something else, instead of us, say, Truth and Knowledge for their own sake?
+Ideas?
 Another art for the sake of art?

 If fact, science is non-moral, beyond moral, as it is impersonal.
+Unfortunately, science did not discover yet the the material particles and causalities from which Ethics are made.
 What?
 Does this sound a nietzschean ring?

-I mind my words: Our new God, Science deserves to be defended;
+I mind my words: Our new God, Science deserves, needs, to be defended;

-If it is omniscient, omnipotent and good - and omnipresent too - why is there so much evil, misery and injustice in the world?
+If Science is omniscient, omnipotent and good - and omnipresent too - why is there so much evil, misery and injustice in the world where it rules?

-Since Science, like God, knows potentially everything, can potentially everything, and is certain to be good, as it leaves no space for alternatives, the high priests of science will have to explain us why is it that this world conquered by science does not become more understandable, better and happier?
+Since Science, like God, knows potentially everything, can potentially everything, and is certain to be good, as it leaves no space for alternative views of the world, the high priests of science will have to explain us why is it that this world conquered by science does not become more understandable, better and happier?